ZhangLabTJU/fastBCR/example/README.md

 ***Example datasets***

-Ten real paired example AIRR Rearrangement datasets are included in the fastBCR package in the 'example_paired' folder.
+Two real paired example AIRR Rearrangement datasets are included in the fastBCR package in the 'example_paired' folder.
 The datasets consist of BCR sequencing data from unsorted B Cells of a CMV patient (Run: 1287174, [Jaffe et al., 2020](https://doi.org/10.5281/zenodo.6471398)) and memory B Cells of a SARS-CoV-2 patient (Run: 1279050, [Jaffe et al., 2020](https://doi.org/10.5281/zenodo.6471398)), based on open-source antibody repertoires from the Observed Antibody Space (OAS).

 ***Required columns***